linode/apl-docs/docs/for-devs/console/projects.md

 Note: The name of the project will be used for all created otomi resources (build, workload and service).

-1. Select `Create build form source` or `Use an existing image`
+3. Select `Create build form source` or `Use an existing image`
-2. If `Create build from source` is selected: follow the [instruction](builds.md) for creating a Build
+4. If `Create build from source` is selected: follow the [instruction](builds.md) for creating a Build
-3. If `Use an existing image` is selected: follow the [instruction](workloads.md) for creating a Workload
+5. If `Use an existing image` is selected: follow the [instruction](workloads.md) for creating a Workload

+Note: The `image.repository` and `image.tag` parameters in the values of the workload are automatically set when `Create build form source` is used.
+If `Use an existing image` is selected, the `image.repository` and `image.tag` parameters need to be set manually.

-4. Follow the [instruction](services.md) for creating a Service to expose the workload
+6. Follow the [instruction](services.md) for creating a Service to expose the workload

-5. Click `Submit` and then `Deploy changes`
+7. Click `Submit` and then `Deploy changes`